qcri/dialectal_arabic_segmenter/README.md

 # Dialectal Arabic Segmenter
 Dialectal Arabic Segmenter is a freeware module developed by the ALT team at Qatar Computing Research Institute (QCRI) to process Dialectal Arabic.
-The segmenter is built using a collection of tweets from frour regions - Egypt, Gulf, Maghrib and Levantine -
+The segmenter is built using a collection of tweets from frour regions - Egypt, Gulf, Maghrib and Levantine.

-Arabic Dialects Segmenter uses Keras/BiLSTM/ChainCRF.
+Arabic Dialects Segmenter implemented using Keras/BiLSTM/ChainCRF.

 # Requirements